google/ExoPlayer/faqs.md

 #### What formats does ExoPlayer support? ####

 See the [Supported formats][] page.

+#### Why doesn't setPlaybackParameters work properly on some devices? ####

+When running a debug build of your app on Android M and earlier, you may experience choppy performance, audible artifacts and high CPU utilization when using the [setPlaybackParameters][] API.
+This is because an optimization that's important to this API is disabled for debug builds running on these versions of Android.

+It's important to note that this issue affects debug builds only.
+It does *not* affect release builds, for which the optimization is always enabled.
+Hence the releases you provide to end users should not be affected by this issue.

 #### Why are some media files not seekable? ####